rickjacobo/aws-lambda-powershell-project-builder/README.md

      vi /<projectname>/<projectname>.ps1
      ````

-If you don't have any code readily available feel free to use the sample code below
+If you don't have any code readily available feel free to append the code below to <projectname>.ps1.

 ````
 $Json = @"